OSS-Hackathon/IranOpenSourceHackathon/first/README.md

   - maliheh
 ```

-👉 If your repo belongs to a company, you **MUST** specify maintainers independently.
+👉 If your repo belongs to a company or organization, you **MUST** specify maintainers independently.

 **NOTE**: Please carefully read our [code of conduct][COC] before you submit your repositories.